Brett Nõmm

-Brett Nõmm (born 28 April 1994) is an Estonian professional basketball coach and former player who currently serves as an assistant coach for Mitteldeutscher BC of the Basketball Bundesliga and assistant coach for Estonian National Team.
+Brett Nõmm (born 28 April 1994) is an Estonian professional basketball coach and former player who currently serves as head coach for BC Kalev of the Korvpalli Meistriliiga and Estonian-Latvian Basketball League and as assistant coach for Estonian national team.

 Coaching career

 Brett Nõmm started his coaching career in 2018 at Tallinna Kalev as an assistant coach when he took part of the Estonian Basketball Association program.
 For 2021–22 season he became the head coach for Tallinna Kalev.

 For the next season he moved to Kalev/Cramo where he was assistant coach from 2022 to 2023.
 At the end of 2023 he went to AVIS UTILITAS Rapla where he became head coach.
 After moving to Rapla, he led Rapla to third place in two consecutive Estonian basketball seasons in 2024 and 2025.
 For the 2025/26 season Nõmm rejoined Kalev, but on 4 October 2025 it was announced that he will leave the club.

 After leaving Kalev, Brett joined the german club Mitteldeutscher BC of the Basketball Bundesliga as an assistant coach.